Railroad Retirement Claims Process

 While J had some earnings even after the alleged onset date of his disability, we were able to convince the Hearing Officer that his post-onset earnings did not exceed the threshold for Substantial Gainful Activity and that he was thus eligible for disability from a date well before the date initially established by the Board.
 Incredibly, although the hearing Officer wrote up in his determination that J’s post-onset earnings were not substantial gainful activity, the effectuation branch of the Board insisted for 6 months that they could not pay him from the date of his disability due to his post-earnings income.
 After we finally convinced the appropriate supervisors that J’s post-onset earnings should not be counted, they released an additional $20,000 above J’s initial lump sum payment of $8,000

-Hire a Railroad Disability Attorney
+Hire a New York Railroad Disability Attorney

 If you or a loved one was injured in a railroad incident or other workplace incident and are unable to work, contact Hermann Law Group, PLLC to learn what rights you may have under the law.
 You can contact them by phone at 914-286-3030.
 Contact them today to set up a consultation with a railroad disability attorney who can advise you whether you are eligible for a claim under personal injury statutes.